roijacob/brutalist-blog/_posts/2025-07-06-learning-how-to-learn.md

 This is especially true if you work in a technical field and your boss is not as technical.
 Your boss doesn't want to know the exact implementation specifics that you did; they just want to understand the information in a way that is not overly complicated to digest, allowing them to make business decisions.

-Approach learning the same way: if you can rephrase it in a way that is much easier for you to understand, then do it.
-You are the boss; make the information easier to understand for yourself.
+Approach learning the same way: <mark>if you can rephrase it in a way that is much easier for you to understand, then do it.</mark> You are the boss; make the information easier to understand for yourself.

 <div class="conclusion-divider">
     <hr>